AlexLecusay/memory-game/README.md

     -Peers who have completed the Site program before, for feedback.

 2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words) picture moving.....
+How did you overcome it? (recommended 200 - 400 words)

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) react, css frameworks aswell.....
+    When I first created my buttons, I thought they were amazing and I was excited to see it light up and work.
+But I knew if I wanted to set myself apart from other candidates applying I needed to stand out.
+So my first idea was to integrate my favorite game from my childhood, Mortal Kombat.
+Now the issue arose when i was trying to embed an image, within the actual button.
+By making this image hidden I was able to place it inside the button without being noticed, but would only show with the javascript functions to make the image appear on click.
+Though when the image finally appeared, it was shifting all of the buttons below and to the side a but in the Y axis.
+Now I know
+I did not want to have this issue in the final version of the game, so I began to play around with the css and look online for possibly others with my same issue.
+I ended up being able to solve the problem on my own, with just adjusting the values in the css to make the image mold the button better.
+Thus not causing any shifting, and letting the design look as intended.

+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) Seeing how to alter ther HTML within the javascript functions, I would like to get more hands on with learning and practicing react hooks.
+Knowing React is one of the most used frameworks, I have worked on a couple projects in the past developing the front end.
+But I hadnt used Hooks to change how the component would be rendered on the virtual dom.
+Now my interest is leaning heavily towards learning more React, and what makes it differ from other frameworks like Angular and Vue.
+Integrating a database as well as communicating with the backend is a must in the size of todays technologies, so learning express and node in tandem with Mongo is very exciting.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words) if not for school, keep track of sequence so far, and display total sequence count achevied before loss/ or win (6/8)
+Be specific. (recommended 100 - 300 words)
+    If not for having to focus on school aswell, I would of implemented a way to keep track of sequence so far.
+That way the user can get the feedback of how many they got in a row, before they either won or lost.
+This would improve the user experience of the game, because it gives the user important feedback to know how well they did.
+This would also incentivize the user to come back and play again to top their score.
+The final feature I would of implemented is a top 5 scoreboard, that would display the top 5 longest memory sequences.

 ## Interview Recording URL Link